 Mention the Great Commission and most Christians only think of “preaching the gospel to every creature.”
 Yet Jesus gave other commandments in the sixteenth chapter of Mark.
 One of which in verse 17 is to cast out devils.
-That commandment must be of importance since it is listed before speaking in tongues and laying hands on the sick.
+That commandment must be important.
+It is listed before speaking in tongues and laying hands on the sick.

 Many churches in Western nations don’t do deliverance ministry at all.
 Some ministers believe Christians cannot have a demon.
-I can testify that is not true.
-Over the years I’ve witnessed numerous devils cast out of God’s people.
-I’ve also done my share of exorcisms.
+I can testify that this is not true.
+Over the years.
+I’ve witnessed numerous devils cast out of God’s people.
+I’ve done my share of exorcisms.

-During the mid-1990s I became close friends with “Anita” (not her real name), a middle-aged woman who was frequently placed on my team during our church’s street evangelism outreaches.
-Despite her faithfulness in sharing the gospel, Anita was often oppressed.
-One particular afternoon while I prayed for Anita, these words came out of her mouth: “You can’t have her!
+During the mid-1990s, I became close friends with “Stacy” (not her real name), a middle-aged woman often placed on my team during our church’s evangelism outreaches.
+Despite her faithfulness in sharing the gospel, Stacy was often oppressed.
+One particular afternoon while I prayed for Stacy, these words came out of her mouth: “You can’t have her!
 You can’t have her!”
 I recognized this as Satan speaking through my friend and commanded him to come out in Jesus’ name.
-Anita fell over and was motionless on the floor for several minutes.
+Stacy fell over and was motionless on the floor for several minutes.

-Sadly, my friend didn’t stay free as she continued giving place to the devil through bitterness.
-One night after an outreach, Anita burst into the church yelling wicked accusations against the evangelism pastor.
+Sadly, my friend didn’t stay delivered as she continued giving place to the devil through bitterness.
+One night after an outreach, Stacy burst into the church yelling accusations against the evangelism pastor.
 She had to be forcibly removed from the premises.
-The last time I had any contact with Anita was when a mutual friend handed me a note from her laced with profanity.
+The last time I heard from Stacy was when a mutual friend handed me a note from her laced with profanity.

 Christians can become “repossessed” by being disobedient to God’s word.
 After healing the man by the pool called Bethesda, Jesus told him in John 5:14, “See, you have been made well.
 Sin no more, lest a worse thing come upon you.”
 Jesus also warned in Matthew 12…